Túngara frog: Mate choice

 Female choice for conspecific whine comes from the lack of prediction between phylogenetic similarity of the túngara frog species and acoustic similarity of their calls.
 Also, shared common ancestry is suggested to lead to shared auditory and neural responses.
 Compared to the former female choice, female choice for conspecific whine has less significance due to the lack of overlap between the habitat of túngara frogs and the habitat of other Physalaemus species, decreasing the instances of avoiding the calls of close relatives.

 The phonotaxis experiment endorses the female call preference for complex calls and low frequency chucks.
 In terms of female choice for complex calls, the experiment is set up in a way that a female is placed equidistant between two speakers broadcasting series of test calls.
-The results show that females predominantly prefer a whine with one chuck to a simple whine by more than fivefold.
 In terms of female choice for low frequency chucks, the experiment is set up in a way that a female is given identical whines, but the single chuck following the whine is in either low or high frequency.
 The results show that females prefer whine followed by low frequency chuck.
 Additionally, females prefer low frequency whine to high frequency whine.

 The test with reconstructed ancestral cells endorses the female call preference for conspecific whine.
 The results show that females give strongest response to calls of phylogenetically closest species, indicating the more significant influence of evolutionary history than acoustic similarity.

 Recent research suggests that sexual calls from the males are influenced by their dietary conditions.
 Female frogs responded to unfed males calls less as time unfed increased.